 Next, we investigate robustness against the Rabi error, which is caused by the fluctuations in the qubit drive field.
-In particular, when considering the multiple silicon spin qubits, the Rabi error can also arise from variations in the $g$-factor and the spatial inhomogeneity of the MW.
+When considering the multiple silicon spin qubits, the Rabi error can also arise from variations in the $g$ factor and the spatial inhomogeneity of the MW.
 In this experiment, we artificially increase or decrease the MW amplitude and evaluate the robustness against a static Rabi error.
 Figures~\ref{E3}(a)-(d) show the simulation and experimental results of Rabi oscillations over the Rabi error.
 For the bare qubit, as the Rabi error increases, the Rabi frequency becomes higher, and this is expressed by the linear dependence of the Fourier spectrum [Fig.~\ref{E3}(a)].
 This linear dependence shows that the bare qubit is vulnerable to the Rabi error.
 By applying CCD schemes, within a range of around $\pm20\%$ of the Rabi error, the obtained Rabi frequency is insensitive to the Rabi error as shown in Figs.~\ref{E3}(b)-(d).
 These maps of Rabi error dependence of Rabi oscillations are in excellent agreement with those predicted from simulations.

 From the above examinations, we demonstrate that CCD schemes are resistant to detuning and Rabi errors.
-Furthermore, we confirm that the proposed CMCCD achieves the same effect as the conventional single amplitude/phase modulation CCD and is consistent with the simulation.
-In the next section, we will evaluate the performance of the gate fidelity for CCD qubits via randomized benchmarking method.
+Furthermore, we confirm that the proposed CMCCD achieves the same effect as the conventional single-amplitude/phase- modulation CCD and is consistent with the simulation.
+In the next section, we will evaluate the performance of the gate fidelity for CCD qubits via a randomized benchmarking method.